StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/run-responders-on-a-task.md

 <!-- md:permission `manageTask` -->

+[Cortex responders](../../../administration/cortex/about-cortex.md) execute actions on cases, alerts, observables, tasks, and task logs.

-Run [Cortex responders](../../../administration/cortex/about-cortex.md) on a [task](about-tasks.md) in TheHive to take automated actions, such as summarizing task logs.
+Run responders on a [task](about-tasks.md) in TheHive to take automated actions, such as summarizing task logs.
 Responders generate reports documenting the actions taken.

 Responders execute actions on cases, alerts, observables, tasks, and task logs.